- Indexed Information

 You can reach the OFTC IRC network by using a traditional IRC Client of choice, or by the WebChat that we provide.
 The webchat enables you to connect to the network and chat directly from within your browser.

-SSL is supported on all of our servers.
+- SSL is supported on all of our servers.
 The server certificates are signed by the Let’s Encrypt certification authority.
+We also publish DNSSEC-signed TLSA records for irc.oftc.net:6697/tcp (see

-We offer IRC services (NickServ, ChanServ) for nick and channel registration, and a web front end at services.oftc.net.
+- We offer IRC services (NickServ, ChanServ) for nick and channel registration.

 If you have support requests regarding the operation of the network please stop by